 Neo-Decadron Side Effects

-Note: This page contains side effects data for the generic drug dexamethasone / neomycin ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Neo-Decadron.
+Note: This document contains side effect information about dexamethasone / neomycin ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Neo-Decadron.

 Ocular side effects have included elevation of intraocular pressure with possible development of glaucoma, delayed wound healing, and posterior subcapsular cataract formation.
 Optic nerve damage has been reported infrequently.